 The California Organized Investment Network (COIN) was established in 1996 as a collaborative effort between the insurance industry, the Commissioner of Insurance, the Legislature, and advocates for investment in low income communities.
 COIN's mission is to match entrepreneurs, non-profit groups and local governments, either directly or through intermediaries, in low income and rural communities with insurance industry investment capital.
 For more information, visit the COIN webpage.

 The COIN Advisory Board advises the Department on best methods and practices in regard to: increasing the level of insurance industry capital in safe and sound investments while providing fair returns to investors and social benefits to underserved communities; facilitating networking among executives in the insurance industry and community organizations seeking investments; and recommending programmatic guidelines to the COIN program.
-The Advisory Board members are appointed by the Commissioner for a staggered term of one to two years.
-The Advisory Board meets quarterly.
+The Advisory Board members are appointed by the Commissioner for two year terms.
+The Advisory Board meets three times per year.
 Members may be reimbursed for expenses related to attendance at meetings, but are not otherwise compensated for their services.

 All workers' compensation insurance companies in California are required by law to be members of the bureau.
 A private organization licensed by the Department of Insurance for the purpose of collecting, analyzing and compiling rating data, funding comes from assessments of the insurer members.
 Pursuant to CIC §11751.3, the Commissioner, after consultation with the California Labor Federation, AFL-CIO, other statewide organized labor organizations, and statewide associations representing business, shall appoint two public members representing insured employers and two public members representing organized labor to serve on the Governing Committee.
-The board, meeting bi-monthly, oversees all issues involving pure premium rates, classifications, rating plans, rating systems, manual rules and policy, and endorsement forms.
+The board meets quarterly or more often as necessary, sets policy, oversees management of the affairs of the WCIRB, and oversees all issues involving pure premium rates, classifications, rating plans, rating systems, manual rules and policy, and endorsement forms.
 Public members may be reimbursed by the WCIRB for expenses related to attendance at meetings.

 Important Note: Persons appointed to the Curriculum Board are required by law to file a FPPC Form 700 Statement of Economic Interests annually and complete an online Ethics Training Course every odd year.